RubisetCie/gmod-movie-helper/README.md

-Stop Motion Helper
+Garry's Mod Movie Helper
 ==================
+Just my personal fork of the great [Stop Motion Helper](https://steamcommunity.com/sharedfiles/filedetails/?id=111895870) created by Winded.

-Stop Motion Helper is a tool for Garry's Mod designed to make stop motion animation easier and more manageable.
+**Movie Helper** is a tool for Garry's Mod designed to animate ragdolls & elements.
+Unlike it's model, it is not meant for Stop Motion.
-It can also be used for recorded animation, but it is mainly designed around stop motion.

-If you have any bug fixes or improvements you have made, feel free to make a pull request.
-However, before you do, please make sure your code works, is clean and clear (identation, variable names that are understandable, and comments for not-so-understandable parts) and uses reactive paradigm like the rest of the addon.